anushinde2002/anushinde2002/README.md

 - ✨ I've good knowledge about SQL, MySQL, PostgreSQL, MongoDB Databases.
 - 🌱 I’ve knowledge about C, Java, Python, HTML, CSS, Javascript and Data Structures and Algorithms.
 - 💞️ Currently Pursuing Master's in Computer Science
-- 😃 Sorry I wasn't listening, I was thinking about coding!
+- 😃 Programming not a bug , it's a feature.